 In order to add items, you'll need to create an account on the site.
 To do this, click on Log In.

-Watch our short video on the 2021 Interim Budget!
+Watch our short video on the 2022 Interim Budget from Mayor Nancy Dodds!

 The Town budget is made up of two components:

 The capital budget represents a finite amount of money to be invested in specific projects